-CHICAGO (WBBM NEWSRADIO) — We recently told you about a woman in Louisiana who was trying to find her brother after almost 30 years of being apart.
+CHICAGO (WBBM NEWSRADIO) — A woman in Louisiana who was trying to find her brother after almost 30 years of being apart.

 They hadn’t seen each other or spoken since the early ‘90s: 60-year-old Sue Montgomery and her 58-year-old brother, Larry Turney.